jarpy/OpenSpaceKontrol/README.md

 In its current state, only a small sample of telemetry numbers are transmitted, and very few vessel controls are supported, including "ActivateNextStage" (which is quite fun to trigger from a phone/tablet).

-OSK is in early development, and there are many issues to be addressed, particularly around vessel switching.
+OSK is in early development.
 However, it is already possible to recieve some telemetry and to trigger staging from a network-attached OSC controller, such as TouchOSC.

 Pull requests are most welcome!